 I turned and pointed a finger at Marcus.
 “That’s the last quip you make about Haydar.”

 He pulled the door open and rolled his eyes.
 “Fine.”

 “Where’s Freddy?”
 I asked as I walked inside.
 His valet usually kept both Marcus’s appearance and his apartment spotless.
 The place was a mess now.
 Papers and books littered the tables.
 Dishes sat stacked and dirty in his small kitchenette.
 The moldering fire struggled to put out any heat.

 “So you’ve just been here…” I lifted a pair of trousers from an armchair and brushed crumbs from the cushion before sitting, “…alone?”

-He nodded and collapsed into the chair across from me, legs akimbo in front of him, arms hanging over the sides.
+He nodded and collapsed into the chair across from me, legs akimbo, arms hanging over the sides.

 “I’ll have Sherman send someone around to help you until he gets back.”

 “You smell,” I countered.

 He lifted an arm and sniffed, grimacing.
 “How soon can they be here?”